hpcloud/logyard/README.md

 # $GOPATH/bin/cloudevents &
 ```

-note: it is best to run these on the VM in a proper stackato
+note: it is best to run these on a Stackato dev VM.
-requirement.